xamarinhq/app-myshoppe/README.md

 * **Windows Phone** available on [Windows Store](https://www.windowsphone.com/en-us/store/app/my-shoppe/8641ed20-1bf6-412d-ae28-a5f785cc6546)

 ## Admin Application
-In addition to the consumer application that you can release into the store I create a very simple Administration application that allows you to manager all your shops and feedback from customers.
+In addition to the consumer application that you can release into the app stores, I created an Administration mobile application that allows you to manage all your shops and feedback from customers.
 It uses the same backend from the consumer application and even shares some of the same UI and code.

 ### Features
 * Create and Manage your Shops
-* Browse & Manage Feedback from customers
+* Browse & Manage Feedback from consumers
+* Call back consumers with a single click

 ![](art/MyShoppeAdminHero.png)